-MailChimp’s work has been a huge psychological boost for the people in this community.
-It’s thrilling that there’s a company born from Atlanta that’s reinvesting in a significant way.
-Anne Dennington
+“Mailchimp’s work has been a huge psychological boost for the people in this community.
+It’s thrilling that there’s a company born from Atlanta that’s reinvesting in a significant way.”

-Over the past 3 years, MailChimp has focused our support on newer, small- to medium-sized organizations who lack the visibility and stability of larger arts nonprofits.
+Over the past 5 years, Mailchimp has focused our support on newer, small- to medium-sized organizations that lack the visibility and stability of larger arts nonprofits.
 We delight in seeing scrappy organizations like Dashboard Co-op and gloATL produce great work against the odds.
 Their experimentation leads to stronger communities, illuminating discussions, and leadership for the arts in the future.

 Dad’s Garage Theatre Company renovated a church in the Old Fourth Ward after their old home was bulldozed to make way for condos.
-We chipped in at the tail end of their capital campaign—the show must go on, and the roof shouldn’t cave in when it does.
+We chipped in at the tail end of their capital campaign.
+After all, the show must go on—and the roof shouldn’t cave in when it does.

 In 2015, we sponsored the DBF appearance of author Roxane Gay and invited her to select a dozen other writers to appear at the festival.
 Roxane curated her track around the theme of “difference,” and included a wonderful group of 12 up-and-coming novelists, poets, and essayists like Celeste Ng, Naomi Jackson, Daniel Jose Older, James Hannaham, and Saeed Jones.

 We wanted to make the partnership as easy as possible for the writers and the festival, so we booked all the flights, hosted an intimate welcome party the night before the festival, and made posters celebrating Roxane’s track.
 And as it turned out, Roxane’s appearance at the DBF keynote memorably bolstered her reputation as a leading voice of her generation.